Overview – Mgahinga Gorilla NP

 - Easier to obtain last minute permits here than in Bwindi

 Aside from the endangered mountain gorilla, Mgahinga is home to many other mammal species.
 However, as in all forests, animals tend to be hard to spot.
-The very rare golden monkey, endemic to the Albertine Rift, can also be tracked.
+The very rare golden monkey, endemic to the Albertine Rift, can be tracked.
 Other mammals include black-and-white colobus, buffalo, elephant, bushbuck and duiker.

 Mgahinga is Uganda’s smallest park.
 It forms part of the Virunga Mountains and adjoins with the parks across the borders of Congo and Rwanda.
 The entire park is at a high altitude, and the views are out of this world.
 The most prominent feature is the volcanic cones of extinct volcanos in the mountain range.
+It also offers great views over Lakes Mutanda and Mulehe.

 Weather & Climate